| Home | Greek Workshop |

 ‘My son,’ said Aegeus, ‘if you must go, take this white sail with you.
 Each time the youths have gone to Crete the ship has borne a black sail, to show our grief.
 But if you are successful, raise the white sail on your return.’

 N9: Theseus took the sail and promised to do as his father asked.
-Before leaving Theseus sacrificed an ox to the goddess Aphrodite.
-‘Aphrodite,’ he prayed, ‘most beautiful of the immortals, help us on this quest.’
+Before leaving Theseus prayed to the goddess Aphrodite.
+Aphrodite, most beautiful of the immortals,’ he prayed, ‘help us on this quest.’

 Aphrodite enters and hears Theseus’s prayer